 - - -

-Susan is thirty-year-old woman who has Cerebral Palsy. but doesn’t let her disability stand in the way of all of the things she wants to achieve.
+Susan is a woman who has Cerebral Palsy. but doesn’t let her disability stand in the way of all of the things she wants to achieve.
 Susan graduated high school with honors and then went to Blinn Junior College and then went to Texas A&M University.
 She graduated in 2006 and now she is a video editor and writer.